Your Android smartphone may be the best learning tool ever created.

 But where do you begin?
 This guide covers the best educational apps for your Android.

-I recommend choosing at least 9 of your favorites to create a folder on your Android device dedicated to learning.
-Then you can set aside focused time to learn, create and explore with your smartphone.
+I recommend choosing at least 9 of your favorites on this list and creating a specific folder on your Android’s home screen dedicated to learning.

 1. Coursera – The world’s largest massive open online course (MOOC) platform with over 10 million students taking courses from the best professors at 140+ of the best colleges and universities in the world.

 2. EdX – Take free online courses from Ivy League Universities in computer science, engineering, history, psychology, nutrition, big data, statistics and hundreds more.

 3. Khan Academy – Catch up on all the stuff you missed (or forgot) from high school (and University) in subjects like biology, history, physics, mathematics, economics and computer science.

 Get better organized, schedule your learning sessions each week and create a structure for your self-directed learning.